real0x0a1/real0x0a1/README.md

 Python Developer.
 -----------------

-An enthusiastic programmer interested in Linux, Python and R who has started programming for 3 years.
+An enthusiastic programmer interested in Linux, Python, C, C++ and Ruby.

 * 🖥️  See my portfolio at [real0x0a1](http://real0x0a1.vercel.app)